 What’s Included in a Memory Care Community?

 Dementia, such as Alzheimer’s disease, often causes individuals to become confused or unsure of their surroundings.
-It can make them wander or forget where they are, causing even familiar environments to become dangerous.
-Memory care communities are always on campuses that are specially designed to keep individuals with memory impairments safe.
-Residents enjoy wide, accessible hallways, beautiful outdoor spaces and open areas where they can gather with friends or family – all with safety in mind.
+It can make them wander or forget where they are, causing even familiar situations to become uncertain and foreign.
+Some of these security features include circular hallways, 24-hour health monitoring, and secured entrances and exits.

-Most memory care communities offer private or shared rooms.
-Rooms are spacious, with comfortable furnishings and security features to make living in them enjoyable.
-In every situation, residents are encouraged to decorate their rooms with personal effects such as family pictures, awards and mementos important to them.
+Many memory care communities offer private rooms.
+Rooms are spacious, with comfortable furnishings and security features to make living more enjoyable.
+Residents’ rooms are decorated with personal items such as family pictures, awards, and mementos that are important to them and create comfort.

 Healthy, Personalized Meals

-Memory care communities include chef-prepared meals for all residents, although family and friends are encouraged to take their relatives for meals in restaurants or the family home as well.
-In the community, meals are tailored to accommodate dietary needs, such as those with diabetes or high cholesterol.
+Memory care communities include chef-prepared meals for residents, and friends and families can often join residents at on-site dining rooms.
+In the community, meals are tailored to accommodate dietary needs, such as diabetes or high cholesterol.

 Creative endeavors help reduce anxiety by helping people express thoughts and feelings non-verbally.
-That’s true for everyone, especially individuals with dementia who may not be able to find the right words to express their ideas.
-Art improves cognition because painting, drawing and sculpting engage areas of the brain that are not involved in other activities, such as speaking or socializing.
+That’s true for everyone, but it’s especially true for individuals with dementia who may not be able to find the right words to express their thoughts.
+Art improves cognition because painting, drawing, and sculpting engage areas of the brain that are not involved in other activities, such as speaking or socializing.

-Petting, talking to and interacting with pets have been shown to reduce depression, anxiety and loneliness.
+Petting, talking to, and interacting with pets has been shown to reduce depression, anxiety, and loneliness.
 Another Valeo program, “Creature Comforts,” uses the therapeutic bond between pets and people to spark joy in memory care residents.
-The program brings gentle animals like dogs, cats and birds to the community to interact with residents.
+The program brings gentle animals like dogs, cats, and birds to the community to interact with residents.
 The pets prompt residents to share stories of the animals they had in their lives and encourage residents to get physically active by walking and playing with the animals.

 How do you know it is time for someone to move to a memory care community?
-The decision is often difficult for friends and family, but memory care services can greatly improve individuals’ lifestyles while lightening the burden of care on relatives.
-Here are a few guidelines regarding when it may be time for someone to move to memory care.
+The decision is often difficult for friends and family, but a memory care community can greatly improve individuals’ lifestyles while creating less of a burden on caregivers.
+Here are a few guidelines to help you decide when it may be time for someone to move to a Texas memory care community.

 Everyone forgets things occasionally, but when a relative begins forgetting routine things like paying bills and eating meals, this could indicate dementia is progressing.
 Consider having your family member’s physical and cognitive condition examined by a physician and ask if memory care is a good option.